 4. Money and stress

+The last reason is actually perhaps the most common.
 Financial stress hurts a marriage like nothing else, save for perhaps infidelity.
-Even it is different, though, as it may last for years or decades, with things only getting worse, until couples who tried to stay together just can't do it anymore.
 Financial stress may be worst when one person spends differently than the other -- perhaps because of addictive behaviors like the ones noted above.
 Other issues include debt, job loss, medical conditions and more.